-I see a lot of you (aspiring business owners) doing this:
+I see a lot of aspiring business owners doing this:

-You’re waiting until you’re “ready” before you take the next leap.
+You’re waiting until you’re “ready” before you take the leap.

 A dear client asked me about the “thin line between readiness and procrastination.”

-Based on my experience personally coaching hundreds of business owners, I can almost certainly tell you this:
+After coaching hundreds of business owners, I can tell you this:

-You are being fooled by your own brilliant mind.
-Your feeling of “lack of readiness” is actually procrastination.
+Chances are, you are being fooled by your own brilliant mind.
+Feeling of “lack of readiness” is usually procrastination.

 The founder of Linkedin, Reid Hoffman, famously said this:

 If you’re not embarrassed by the first version of your product, you’ve launched too late.